 Have you heard of Women’s Golf Day?
 It’s a pretty cool initiative that we are big admirers of here at Lightspeed.

-If you don’t know what it is already, Women’s Golf Day or WGD is an international initiative to get more Women interested in golf while encouraging and uplifting those who already play.
+If you don’t know what it is already, Women’s Golf Day or WGD is an international initiative to get more women interested in golf while encouraging and uplifting those who already play.
 The event happens each year in June at golf courses worldwide—this year it will be taking place June 1, 2021.

-Typically Women’s Golf Day events are four hours long and feature two hours of golf, followed by two hours of socializing—with ongoing restrictions due to the pandemic, this format is subject to change.
-The golf component can consist of a nine-hole round, lesson, club fitting, product demo or practice session on the driving range.
+Typically, Women’s Golf Day events are four hours long and feature two hours of golf, followed by two hours of socializing—with ongoing restrictions due to the pandemic, this format is subject to change.
+The golf component can consist of a nine-hole round, lesson, club fitting, product demo, or practice session on the driving range.
 After golf, participants are encouraged to socialize over drinks and food.
 In some cases, golf courses also add guest speakers and corporate networking elements to the social part of the event.

 Women’s Golf Day Is An International Success Story